Annual Meeting & EXPO

 1-B: Sorting Through the Noise: The Use of Technology in Operations & Construction Project Management

-1-C: Culturally Competent Care: Addressing the Needs of LGBT Seniors
+1-C: Culturally Competent Care: Addressing the Needs of LGBTQ Seniors

 9:00 – 10:00 a.m.